KIND bars are super popular these days, you can find them at most grocery stores, and even at Costco.

 Even though most of these bars use soy protein instead of milk, they all have honey (and some have milk).

 None of the KIND protein bars are vegan.

 Are KIND Healthy Grains Granola Bars Vegan?

-No, none of the KIND healthy grains granola bars are vegan.
+So no, none of the KIND healthy grains granola bars are vegan.

 Are KIND Breakfast Bars Vegan?

-Again, all breakfast bars are NOT vegan.
+So unfortunately, KIND breakfast bars are not vegan.